Man executed for 1996 killing after Supreme Court clears way

 It was a divided court that let the execution proceed.
 Justice Amy Coney Barrett said she would deny the state’s request, while Justice Stephen Breyer, who just announced his retirement, and Justice Sonia Sotomayor joined with Justice Elena Kagan in a dissent that said the execution shouldn’t occur.

 The state had previously asked the 11th U.S. Circuit Court of Appeals to lift a lower court injunction and allow the execution, but the panel on Wednesday had refused.
-Alabama then appealed that decision, sending the case to the nation’s highest court.
+Alabama then appealed, sending the case to the nation’s highest court.

 Alabama switched from the electric chair to lethal injection after 2002, and in 2018 legislators approved the use of another method, nitrogen hypoxia, amid defense challenges to injections and shortages of chemicals needed for the procedure.
 The new method would cause death by replacing oxygen that the inmate breathes with nitrogen.